 |Service Level Agreement||None||None||Termination Option||Invoice Credits + Termination Option|

-"Degraded Performance" means the Services are experiencing Error Conditions that are (1) caused by issues under Fastly Control, (2) observable or reproducible by Subscriber or Fastly, (3) requiring Subscriber to redirect traffic off the Services.
-Degraded Performance does not include any reduction on availability of the Application User Interface or API due to maintenance.
+- "Degraded Performance" means the services are experiencing Error Conditions that are (1) caused by issues under Fastly Control, (2) observable or reproducible by you or Fastly, (3) requiring you to redirect traffic off the Services.
+Degraded Performance does not include any reduction on availability of the application web interface or API due to maintenance.

-"Error Condition" means the Services are (1) not responding to end user requests, (2) incorrectly sending end users error condition messages or (3) sending incorrect partial content to end users and these conditions are observable or reproducible by Subscriber or Fastly.
+- "Error Condition" means the services are (1) not responding to end user requests, (2) incorrectly sending end users error condition messages or (3) sending incorrect partial content to end users and these conditions are observable or reproducible by you or Fastly.

 Any Subscriber that has a contract with a term and a minimum commitment shall have thirty (30) days to terminate their subscription agreement following (1) a period of Degraded Performance longer than 7.2 hours in any one month, or (2) three contiguous months that have periods of Degraded performance longer than 43.8 minutes each.

 Subscribers who purchase Gold or Enterprise Support shall be entitled to Invoice Credits according to the following table.